 Jewish women have played a disproportionately significant role in the development of Jewish education and culture.
 In Jewish schools, most of the Jewish Studies and Hebrew teachers are female.
 Women are also at the cutting edge of the development of the Florence Melton Adult Education program in both Sydney and Melbourne.
 This vital new development expanded rapidly under the leadership of Peta Jones Pellach (b.
 1954) and Susie Klein (b.
 1936) in Sydney, and Sandy Benjamin (b.
 1949), Brenda Kahan (b.
 1941), and Liberal (Progressive movement) rabbis Aviva Kipen and Kim Ettlinger in Melbourne.

 Among the women in lay leadership roles in Australian Orthodox synagogues is Professor Lisa Jackson Pulver, mentioned above.
 Married to a Jew, she had an Orthodox conversion and in 2010 became the first female president of the Newtown Synagogue in suburban Sydney.
-Before relocating to Melbourne and becoming Victoria's state librarian, Leah Mann served as president of Adelaide Hebrew Congregation from 1985 to 1989.
+Before relocating to Melbourne and becoming Victoria's state librarian, Leah Mann served a member of the Board of Adelaide Hebrew Congregation, one of the first two women elected to the Board after the Synagogue changed its constitution to allow women to serve.
 In Melbourne, Mandi Katz is president of the Shira Hadasha congregation, which operates within a halachic framework while placing emphasis on gender equality in the conduct of services, as well as on social activism.
 There have been important steps towards increased opportunities for Orthodox Jewish women within the religious framework.
 Among the most important developments is the establishment of women’s tefillah groups, beginning in Sydney in 1989, and opportunities for women’s Jewish learning.
 In addition, the difficult issues of the Writ of (religious) divorceget (divorce), Mandated ceremony (Deut.
 25:9halizah, and marriage, have been canvassed through petitions at both the national and international level, largely organized by the NCJW.
 In 1996, a new Orthodox congregation striving for full equality was formed in Melbourne.
 In order to create many levels of resonance, its founders chose the name HaMakom, both as one of God’s names and also for its meaning—"the place."
 Its mission statement stresses that it defines itself by its commitment to operating within a halakhic framework.
 Women in the hasidic world have also been seeking a more active role, particularly within Habad, the strongest hasidic sect in Australia.
 In Melbourne, under the leadership of Miriam Cowen (b.
 1953), they developed their own learning programs, and the same occurred in Sydney.
 Music is also an important vehicle through which Habad women have been able to express themselves.

 Newspapers and Reports